 Judge: Companion of late gorilla Koko must go back to zoo

-CINCINNATI (AP) — A male silverback gorilla loaned to a California group in 1991 as a possible mate for Koko, the gorilla who learned sign language, must be returned to a zoo in Cincinnati, a federal judge in San Francisco ruled Friday.
+CINCINNATI (AP) — A male silverback gorilla loaned to a California group in 1991 as a possible mate for Koko, the gorilla who astounded the world by learning sign language, must be returned to a zoo in Cincinnati, a federal judge in San Francisco ruled Friday.

 Messages seeking comment were left Saturday with the Gorilla Foundation and its attorneys.